Project Execution Process

 Waterfall works best for projects with high value and certainty

-Both Agile and Waterfall are two different schools of thought in the project management world.
-The right project execution process, whether it’s Waterfall or Agile depend on the context of your project.
-Like we always say-Every project is unique and requires a different treatment altogether.
+Agile and Waterfall represent two distinct approaches in project management.
+The choice of the right project execution method, whether Waterfall or Agile, depends on the specific context of your project.
+As we always say—every project is unique and requires a tailored approach.